| Intro | Why this page? | What is Trinitarian theology? |

 Propositions are not rehearsed on PowerPoint slides ready to be memorized as part of a logical theological system.
 Rather, these are fireside chats with notable theologians and writers which offer us a glimpse of their personalities and why they do what they do.
 Most authors are professional theologians based in universities.
 Some are popular writers, teachers, pastors or youth ministers.
 If you’re seeking a way to explore theology through personal dialogue and in an open-ended manner, this conversational style will be attractive in and of itself. - The series reflects the ecumenical character of Trinitarian theology.

-The guests come from practically every major branch of Christianity, including Catholic, Lutheran, Presbyterian/Reformed, Methodist, Eastern Orthodox and charismatic traditions.
+The guests come from practically every major branch of Christianity, including Catholic, Lutheran, Presbyterian or Reformed, Methodist and charismatic traditions (I hope we will soon see some representatives of Eastern Orthodoxy as well).
 Needless to say, they do not agree in many details, but they nevertheless constitute a broad and consensual vision within the Nicene tradition of Christ-centered, Trinitarian theology.

 J. Michael Feazell, host of You’re Included (2007-2012)

 Thank you, Michael and GCI, for this wonderful series!
-(More info
+More info (now unavailable)

 Why this page?

-I’m not a pastor or theologian, nor affiliated with GCI; just a lay person trying to think more deeply about my faith.
+I’m not a pastor or theologian, nor affiliated with GCI; just a lay person trying to think more deeply about my faith (update: In spring 2020, I taught a course at GCS).
 In “Marriage is the gospel made visible,” I expressed the good news of Christian faith from a Christ-centered and therefore Trinitarian perspective, unlike, say, The Four Spiritual Laws, which makes us and our sin the starting point.
 In doing so, I’m grateful for the You’re Included video series.
 In a previous post, “Resources for reflecting on The Shack,” I wrote:

 “The simplest way to become acquainted with the tradition of Trinitarian theology reflected in The Shack might be to watch the entire series of You’re Included podcasts, and to explore the authors and publications mentioned in these conversations.
 These videos offer an excellent resource for pursuing a personal study of Trinitarian theology or for holding a regular discussion group.”